zessx/hashicon/README.md

 HashIcon
 ========

-HashIcon is a PHP Class which generate unique pictures based on a hash.
+HashIcon is a PHP Class which generate unique icon based on a hash.
-Pictures are generated in a Base64 format.
+Icons are generated in a Base64 format.

 Functions
 ---------